Luong142/Group-Project-CSCI314/README.md

 # Group-Project-CSCI314
 Cafe Management System
-Programming Language: Java
+Innitially, this read me file should be a guide for users Programming Language: Java
 Package: ()

-User Stories
+User Stories for admin:

-As a system admin, I want to create user profiles for cafe owners, managers, and staff.
+As a system admin, I want to create user profiles for cafe owners, managers, and staff so that I can register in their behalf

+As a system admin, I want to securely login to the system with my credentials.

+As a system admin, I want to logout when I am done using the system.

+As a system admin, I want to reset my password if I forget it.

+User Stories for cafe owner:

-As a cafe owner, I want to view available work slots so I can see staffing requirements.
+As a cafe owner, I want to view available work slots so that I can see staffing requirement

-As a cafe owner, I want to add new work slots with required cafe roles.
+As a cafe owner, I want to add new work slots with required cafe roles so that I can ---

+User Stories for cafe staff:

-As a cafe staff, I want to view open work slots so I can bid for them.
+As a cafe staff, I want to view open work slots so that I can bid for them.

-As a cafe staff, I want to bid for work slots and specify my maximum availability.
+As a cafe staff, I want to bid for work slots and specify my maximum availability so that

 As a cafe staff, I want to see if my bid was accepted or rejected.

+User Stories for cafe manager:

 As a cafe manager, I want to review all bids so I can assign staff to slots.